starnowski/posmulten/README.md

 ```

 ### Setting RLS Policy for table
+The most crucial thing from builder perspective is to define which tables need have created [row security policy](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html).

 TODO
 #### Setting RLS Policy for a table with a multi-column primary key
 TODO